 Large retailers like OK and Pick n Pay Super Arkesden have had to close branches early because of the high cost and unavailability of fuel to power generators.

-Plaster Centre, a small manufacturer of wall plaster, told an
+Plaster Centre, a small manufacturer of wall plaster, told an online publication that:

 -Before the power cuts, the plant produced about 20,000 bags of wall plaster a month, he said.